jpbarto/serverless-chaos-lab/docs/lab_3_chaos_experiment.md

 The [Chaos Toolkit](https://chaostoolkit.org/) aims to be the simplest and easiest way to explore building your own Chaos Engineering Experiments.
 It also aims to define a vendor and technology independent way of specifying Chaos Engineering experiments by providing an Open API.

-It uses a declaritive and extensible format for specifying and scripting chaos experiments.
+It uses a declarative and extensible format for specifying and scripting chaos experiments.
 This allows you to automate chaos engineering and incorporate experiments into your CI/CD pipelines.

 The toolkit also has been [extended](https://chaostoolkit.org/extensions) to allow it to support, out of the box, the ability to interact with major cloud computing providers, Kubernetes, Spring and Spring Boot, and many others.